1shooperman/udemy-reactnative-course/README.md

 # notes:
 if modals ever get super slow for you, you might have slow animations turned on in the simulator.
 Made deving a living hell today, hopefully this saves someone the trouble.
 On iOS sim this gets toggled with `CMD + T`

+state v. props:  We use state for internal component state, we use props to communicate between parent and child

+you can only use state with class based components